AnneliKlamas/test-converter/backend/README.md

 Coursera doesn't support default feedback for multi nor single choice questions.

 When multiple choice question then in MOODLE every correct answer gives 100/nrOfCorrectAnswers and every incorrect answer gives
 -100/nrOfCorrectAnswers.
-In coursera it is as "no partial credit".
+In COURSERA it is behaving as "no partial credit".